oktopuslinky/cs4348project2/Devlog.md

 # 11/16/2025 9:00 PM
 SESSION START
 I aim to implement the customer_thread function according to the docstring planning that I already did.
 I will also make sure that the customer_thread function works with the teller_thread function without any issues.

+# 11/16/2025 9:16 PM
+SESSION END
+I have started working on the customer_thread function.
+I was not able to finish the entirety of the function during this session, but I was able to complete steps 1-4 from the customer sequence outlined on the project document.
+I will finish the rest of the steps of the sequence in the next session.
+So far, there have not been any challenges in implementing this function.
+However, it is possible that the rest of this function may be more difficult to write due to greater customer-teller process considerations.